I had a lot of fun making this tissue box train craft for my son. The tissues look like steam coming out of the funnel and it can even be refilled!

 My first challenge with this tissue box train was to make it useable for tissues AND refillable.
 I traced around two square tissue boxes, and glued together four pieces of green card to form a band around them.

-I made a train roof from another piece of green card, and cut a hole in it for a cylinder of black card.
+I made a train roof from another piece of green card, and cut a hole in it with a craft knife for a cylinder of black card.
 The cylinder represents the funnel and also where the tissues will be pulled from.

 I attached the cylinder to the roof by cutting slits up the sides, spreading them out and gluing them to the inside of the roof.